 The type of car seat that is used will depend on the child’s weight and height.

-It is important to follow the manufacturer’s instructions for installation and use of the car seat in order to ensure the child’s safety.
+It is important to follow the manufacturer’s instructions for the installation and use of the car seat in order to ensure the child’s safety.

 Florida Rear-facing Car Seat Law